 Britain’s railway is one of the safest and most intensively used rail networks in the world.
 The system is operated by a number of organisations with clearly defined roles that work closely together to deliver a successful railway for passengers, freight customers and the public.

-The train companies and infrastructure provider are serviced by a large and specialist supply chain who provide everything from new trains to signalling systems and catering services.
-The rail supply industry come together in Rail Supply Group (RSG).
+The train companies and infrastructure provider are serviced by a large and specialist supply chain that provides everything from new trains to signalling systems and catering services.
+The rail supply industry comes together in the Rail Supply Group (RSG).

 The video above explains more about the priorities and responsibilities of each organisation, and how they work together.